 - o FICA and SUI

 - Workers Compensation

-- Health Benefits
+- o Health Benefits

-- o Vacation, sick time, or over time accruals for prior fiscal year. - Taxes or other amounts withheld from wages or salaries which have not actually been paid by grantee during the term of the grant agreement or which related to periods before or after the term of the grant agreement.
+- Vacation, sick time, or over time accruals for prior fiscal year. - Taxes or other amounts withheld from wages or salaries which have not actually been paid by grantee during the term of the grant agreement or which related to periods before or after the term of the grant agreement.

-- Payroll records, either internal or from a payroll service. - Invoices from a health insurance provider. - o Invoice from employee for the health stipend - o Statement from a retirement benefit provider.
+- Payroll records, either internal or from a payroll service. - Invoices from a health insurance provider. - o Invoice from employee for the health stipend - Statement from a retirement benefit provider.

+AMIPLE:

-Category Notes C Costs
+Category Notes Costs

-Fringe Benefits Fringe Benefits:
+Fringe Benefits:

-Position/Title 10 % of \$13,200 for full health care \$ 51,320
+Position/Title: 10 % of \$13,200 for full health care \$1,320

-: coverage

-Madeline
+Madeline coverage

 Khan,

 Executive

 Director

-Position/Title 15% of \$12,000 annual cost of health \$ 51,800
+Position/Title: 15% of \$12,000 annual cost of health \$1,800

-: Chris Rock, care coverage
+Chris Rock, care coverage

 Program

 Director

-Position/Title \$150 per month for 12 months cost for \$ 51,800
+Position/Title: \$150 per month for 12 months cost for \$1,800

-: Affordable Healthcare Coverage

-Ai Wei Wei,
+Ai Wei Wei, Affordable Healthcare Coverage

 Artist

-Subtotal Fringe Benefits: \$ 54,920
+Subtotal Fringe Benefits: \$4,920

-Budget Category: COMMISSION/ FEES/HONORARIUMS
+Budget Category: COMMISSION / FEES / HONORARIUMS

-The COMMISSION FEES/HONORARIUMS line items include costs associated directly with the proposed project.
+The COMMISSION /FEES/HONORARIUMS line items include costs associated directly with the proposed project.
 Individuals that are either salaried or hourly and are considered to be employees of the organization, such as executive directors, artistic directors, managing directors or administrative assistants, should be indicated under PERSONNEL unless they are primarily volunteers and receive small stipends for their work.